alexwlchan/alexwlchan.net/src/notes/2026/2026-03-06-larking-with-liquid-glass.md

 Initially I tried creating it in [Acorn][acorn], but I lack the graphical design skills to replicate the effect -- I realised it would be easier to create the effect in code.

 I opened Xcode on a Mac running macOS Tahoe and created a new Mac app.
-The default project contains a single SwiftUI view `ContentView`, which I replaced with the following code:
+I added one of Apple's marketing images to the Asset catalogue, then I modified the default SwiftUI view `ContentView`:

 ```swift {"names":{"1":"SwiftUI","2":"ContentView","4":"body"}}
 import SwiftUI